axians/microservicebus-tutorial/GettingStarted.md

 ```
 You have new created a message and submitting it to the next service.

-11. Paste the following line of code on line 6 to access the OS library.
+11. Paste the following line of code on line 6 to access the OS library:
 ```
 const os = require('os');
 ```